 3. Strive for outstanding performance at work.

 MBA admissions committees will evaluate your professional experience based on the number of years you have worked as well as how you have progressed, what skills you have developed, and whether your experience will add a valuable and/or unique perspective to the business school classroom.
 What does this look like in real terms?
-Be prepared!
+Make sure you deliver everything that is asked of you.
 If you need extra help or don’t understand what is expected when given a task or project, ask for support.
-Make sure you are delivering everything that is asked of you.
 Identify what matters most to those who matter most in your company, and then figure out how you can become a subject matter expert and add value in that area.
 Keep in mind that this may be above and beyond your “day job,” at which you must excel.

 4. Be open to new ideas and perspectives.